McFunston/Metrix_to_Prinect_Documentation/docs/Signa-JDF-Dialect.md

 ## Remaining gaps and working theories
 - `HDM:*` attributes (e.g., `HDM:ChangeInfo`, `HDM:OFW`, `HDM:Purpose`, `HDM:FoldRule`) are Heidelberg extensions and not defined in the core JDF spec.
 Treat them as vendor-specific until Heidelberg/HDM documentation is available.
-- `SignaData.sdf` is a binary blob; no structure has been decoded from it yet.
+- `SignaData.sdf` is a binary blob; no structure has been decoded from it.
+It falls under "inner workings of Signa/Prinect," and will not be explored.
 - Terminology note: we use "job part" or "product part" to describe multiple products in a single job; "versioning" typically refers to plate-level replacements (often the K plate) to create multiple product versions.

 <a id="Signa-Invariants"></a>